Send the link below via email or IMCopy

 The key thing to remember with syndication is that they are up for bidding for any station in any market; syndicated shows are NOT bound to any network

-For instance, Oprah airs in the Memphis market on WMC, the NBC affiliate here
+For instance, Dr Phil airs in the Memphis market on WATN, the ABC affiliate here

-In Washington DC, Oprah airs on WJLA, the ABC affiliate there
+In Washington DC, Dr. Phil airs on WUSA, the CBS affiliate there

 No station will ever have the same syndicated shows in a market as others.
-Once WMC has Oprah, no other stations in the Memphis market are allowed to air Oprah
+Once WATN has Dr. Phil, no other stations in the Memphis market are allowed to air Dr. Phil

 To give you an idea on how local programming works, I will show you WMC’s Monday through Friday schedule from the beginning of the day(5am) till the end of the day(5am the next day)